mnemnion/JLpeg.jl/docs/src/index.md

 Compared with a "compiler compiler" such as ANTLR or the classic yacc/bison, JLpeg does not generate source code, but rather bytecode, which Julia is able to JIT into near-optimal machine code on the fly.
-These systems work on tokens, an abstraction PEGs don't use, which allows JLpeg to parse contextually-valid grammars which cannot be readily tokenized.
+These systems require an imput stream to be reduced to tokens, an abstraction PEGs do not need, which allows JLpeg to parse contextually-valid grammars which cannot be readily tokenized.
 PEGs are also far more suitable for scanning, captures, and other pattern-recognition tasks than these programs, which are only well-suited to parsing of full grammars, a task JLpeg also excels at.

 ## Patterns